DaddyJCub/home-hub/PRD.md

 - **Success criteria**: System generates coherent weekly meal plans using available recipes and allows easy customization

 ### Dashboard Overview
-- **Functionality**: Unified view showing upcoming meals, pending chores, shopping list summary, calendar events, and quick stats
+- **Functionality**: Unified view showing upcoming meals, pending chores, shopping list summary, calendar events, and quick stats with member-specific filtering
-- **Purpose**: Provide at-a-glance household status without navigating between sections
+- **Purpose**: Provide at-a-glance household status without navigating between sections, with ability to focus on individual member responsibilities
-- **Trigger**: User navigates to dashboard (new default/home section)
+- **Trigger**: User navigates to dashboard (new default/home section) or selects member filter
-- **Progression**: View dashboard → See today's meals and events → Check pending chores count → View shopping items needed → See upcoming calendar events → Access calendar of upcoming week → Quick-add items → Navigate to detailed sections
+- **Progression**: View dashboard → See today's meals and events → Check pending chores count → View shopping items needed → See upcoming calendar events → Access calendar of upcoming week → Quick-add items → Navigate to detailed sections → Select member filter to view single person's data
-- **Success criteria**: Dashboard displays real-time data from all sections including calendar events and enables quick actions
+- **Success criteria**: Dashboard displays real-time data from all sections including calendar events, enables quick actions, and filters all data when a specific member is selected

 ### User Profiles
-- **Functionality**: Simple identification for each household member with visual contribution tracking
+- **Functionality**: Simple identification for each household member with visual contribution tracking and member-specific filtered views
-- **Purpose**: Enable task assignment, contribution tracking, and workload visibility
+- **Purpose**: Enable task assignment, contribution tracking, workload visibility, and personalized views for each household member
-- **Trigger**: Settings section or inline during chore creation
+- **Trigger**: Settings section, inline during chore creation, or member filter in header
-- **Progression**: Access settings → Add household members (names only) → Assign chores to members → View member stats on dashboard → Filter chores by assignee → Track completion rates and estimated time
+- **Progression**: Access settings → Add household members (names only) → Assign chores to members → View member stats on dashboard → Filter chores by assignee → Track completion rates and estimated time → Use header member filter to view all sections filtered by a specific member → Toggle between individual member views and "Everyone" view
-- **Success criteria**: Multiple household members can be added, assigned to tasks, and their contributions are visualized with completion rates, pending tasks, event attendance, and estimated time remaining
+- **Success criteria**: Multiple household members can be added, assigned to tasks, their contributions are visualized with completion rates, pending tasks, event attendance, and estimated time remaining.
+Member-specific filtering works across all sections (Dashboard, Chores, Calendar) showing only data relevant to the selected person.

 ### Theme Customization
 - **Functionality**: Choose from multiple pre-designed color themes